kenminglee/MacroKeypad/README.md

 * Want to open a specific file/program with a single click?
 You can do that with a macro keypad
 * Want to have a very complicated password that you dont have to remember?
 With a macro keypad, you can assign one key (or more!) to         input your passwords for you!
 Press one key, and there you go - your entire password typed out for you!
 * Completely plug and play!
-No need for any softwares to slow down your computer, and you can use it on any device (with a usb port)!
+No need for any softwares to slow down your computer, and you can use it on any device with a usb port!

 #### Why make your own custom macro keypad?
 * Its **fully customizable** !!
 You literally choose how many keys you want to have, what colour, what type of switches, whether you want full RGB or not etc etc - you get the point